afjal4/Precipitation-in-Sierra-Nevada/README.md

   <img src="https://github.com/user-attachments/assets/fe508619-f97e-4a34-bd10-70871ee8eca9" />
 </p>

-We then forecast the precipitational patterns in Sierra Nevada from historic data across 400 regions within the DEM, represented by a 20x20 Matrix := P(y), where y is the precipitation by year.
-This <b>lower resolution is much more appropriate</b> for this context as when we go onto forecast using these matricies, it is much more viable to store eg. 2000 20x20 matricies (3MB) vs 2000 7200x7200 matricies (392GB).
+We then forecast the precipitation patterns in Sierra Nevada from historic data across 400 regions within the DEM, represented by a 20x20 Matrix := P(y), where y is the precipitation by year.
+This <b>lower resolution is much more appropriate</b> for this context as it is much more viable to store eg. 2000 20x20 matricies (3MB) vs 2000 7200x7200 matricies (392GB). when we go onto forecast using these matrices.
 ![output](https://github.com/user-attachments/assets/d05bb357-1cc3-45a8-919e-edbaf348fdc2)

 We applied a <b>random forest/ML based algorithm</b> to the data in each of these regions to forecast a precipitation matrix that fully utilises all 400 time series for each subregion, so the y parameter within P(y) grants varied precipitation P based on the Random Forest forecast.
 When we first ran this algorithm using a pure random forest approach, the P matricies converged towards being uniform (ie. λJ).
 We modelled the noise in this process through adding a <b>gaussian stochastic parameter</b>, which resulted in P(t) maintaining the desirable similarities between the historic data while having clear changes that incorporated spatial growth versus spontaneous growth.
 This is also partially because a forecast of the temperature := T is also used affect P, to represent how <b>more water is in the system</b>; eastern winds from the pacific<sup>[3]</sup> grant a greater net income of water into the mountain range, as well as water melting from ice, freeing it from storage.
 We can now find values for P(y) for y in the future.
 We now define P(t) := the matrix P, t years after today (in 2024).